ngorelen/NOVAK3/README.md

-c                           (UFIPP/2+UFIPA) for fusion ions c                           ((UFASTPP-UBPRP_D-UBPRP_T-UFIPP)/2+(UFASTPA-UBPAR_D-UBPAR_T-UFIPA)) c                           for H-minority fast ions if ihsps=3 and its mass set to 1 c     Type of distribution function ('tip') can be changed in NOVA_param c     file, which is generated automatically at first start c     Variable im1 is 0 for normal stability runs of *AE c                     1     ideal kink modes with w=0
+c                           (UFIPP/2+UFIPA) for fusion ions c                           ((UFASTPP-UBPRP_D-UBPRP_T-UFIPP)/2+(UFASTPA-UBPAR_D-UBPAR_T-UFIPA)) c                           for H-minority fast ions if ihsps=3 and its mass set to 1 c     Type of distribution function ('tip') can be changed in NOVAK_param c     file, which is generated automatically at first start c     Variable im1 is 0 for normal stability runs of *AE c                     1     ideal kink modes with w=0